TunaHim/Germany-wind-solar-complementarity-2018/README.md

 ## Reproducible notebooks

-All executed notebooks are generated from `scripts/create_*.py` so prose and code stay consistent.
-To regenerate:
+The executed notebooks are generated from Python scripts so that the notebook code and supporting text can be kept consistent.

+Relevant generation scripts include:

 ```bash
 python scripts/create_story_notebook.py